 How To Cook A Cornish Hen

-For this Cornish hen recipe, I stuff a lemon wedge, garlic cloves, either fresh or dried rosemary and salt and pepper inside the cavity of the hen.
-I add a little olive oil and butter to the top of the hen and then sprinkle on some salt and pepper.
+- Stuff a lemon wedge, garlic cloves, rosemary, salt and pepper inside the cavity of the hen.
+Add a little olive oil and butter to the top of the hen and then sprinkle on some salt and pepper.

-Finally, I place the hen on a bed of vegetables to roast along with the hen.
+- Place the hen on a bed of vegetables to roast along with the hen in the same pan.

 What To Serve With Cornish Hen

-When I roast a single Cornish hen, I find that a 1-quart baking dish works perfectly so I would recommend using a similar sized dish.
+When I roast a single Cornish hen, I use a 9 1/2-inch baking dish.

 For more information on the cooking and baking dishes I use in our “recipes for one”, please visit our FAQ page.